-The Company also has a \$75 million unsecured Term Loan with three banks.
+The Company also had a \$74.9 million unsecured Term Loan with three banks.
 Proceeds from the Term Loan were used to reduce the outstanding principal balance on the Revolver.
-The Term Loan has an initial three-year term that matures on October 15, 2011.
-In addition, the Company has the right to extend the Term Loan's initial maturity date for up to two successive one-year periods, or until October 15, 2013 if both extensions are exercised.
-The Term Loan has an interest rate option equal to LIBOR (subject to a 2% floor) plus 200 basis points and a requirement that the Company fix the interest rate for the initial three-year term of the Term Loan pursuant to an interest rate swap agreement which the Company did at an interest rate of 5.84% per annum pursuant to an interest rate swap agreement.
+The Term Loan had an initial three-year term that was scheduled to mature on October 15, 2011.
+In addition, the Company had the right to extend the Term Loan's initial maturity date for up to two successive one-year periods, or until October 15, 2013 if both extensions were exercised.
+The Term Loan had an interest rate option equal to LIBOR (subject to a 2% floor) plus 200 basis points and a requirement that the Company fix the interest rate for the initial three-year term of the Term Loan pursuant to an interest rate swap agreement which the Company did at an interest rate of 5.84% per annum pursuant to an interest rate swap agreement.
+The Company repaid and terminated the Term Loan on February 22, 2011.